anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### March

 Claude finally has a web search feature; I can finally let my ChatGPT+ rest in peace now.
 Well done, soilder.
-You did well. (*Immidiately regrets after looking at the ghibli art images everyone is generating :(*  )
+You did well. (*Immidiately regrets after looking at the ghibli art images everyone is generating*) :(

 Happy Holi folks!
 I had a lovely Holi celebration here this weekend.
-Currently working on [a C compiler in Rust](/blog/ferryman.html).
+Currently wrapping up Ferry, [a C compiler in Rust](/blog/ferryman.html).
 The compiler is currently capable of parsing, tokenizing, generating AST and an optimised intermidate representaion of the code for a subset of C language.
-The following steps would be tocompiling IR to RISC-V assembly.
+The following steps would be to compile IR to RISC-V assembly.

 Compiled languages are always faster than interpreted languages, which is why ​Microsoft has also announced a [native port of the TypeScript compiler to Go](https://devblogs.microsoft.com/typescript/typescript-native-port/) which earlier was written in TypeScript.